msalmonse/csv2/json.md

 **backgroundColour** (String)<br/>
 **Option:**`--bg`<br/>
-The background colour for the svg
+The background colour for the Canvas or SVG

 **baseFontSize** (Double **10.0**)<br/>
 **Option:** `--size`<br/>
-The base font size for the SVG, all other font sizes are derived from this value
+The base font size for the Canvas or SVG, all other font sizes are derived from this value

 **bezier** (Double **0.0**)<br/>
 **Option:** `--bezier`<br/>
 **Allowed values:** From 0 to 0.5
 Each join is converted to a quadratic Bézier curve.
 The `bezier` value determines where the curve begins and ends, e.g. setting it to .25 means that the curve starts at 25% of the way from the current point to the previous point and ends 25% of the way to the next point.
 The current point becomes the control point.
 If showDataPoints is set then the actual datapoint is shown.
 Setting this to more than .5 or less than 0 isn't going to produce anything readable.

 **black** (Bool **false**)<br/>